BasThomas/basthomas.github.io/cv.md

 him a great addition to any team to focus the team on important details and topics.

-> Bas is highly committed and driven individual always striving to self improve, teach and help others.
+> Bas is a highly committed and driven individual always striving to self improve, teach and help others.

 > I really liked to work and especially discuss ideas with you.
 Even if some of